John Swearingen: Board memberships and honors

-Throughout his career, Swearingen served on the boards of several major corporations and institutions, including Chase Manhattan Bank, First National Bank of Chicago, Sara Lee Corporation, Lockheed Corporation, and the McGraw Wildlife Foundation.
+Throughout his career, Swearingen was on the boards of several major corporations and institutions, including Chase Manhattan Bank, First National Bank of Chicago, Sara Lee Corporation, Lockheed Corporation, and the McGraw Wildlife Foundation.
 He was a life trustee of Carnegie Mellon University and Northwestern Memorial Hospital in Chicago.
 His professional and humanitarian achievements were recognized with numerous awards, including the Herbert Hoover Humanitarian Award (1980), the Charles F. Rand Memorial Gold Medal from the American Institute of Mining, Metallurgical, and Petroleum Engineers (1980), the Washington Award from the Western Society of Engineers (1981), and the Gold Medal for Distinguished Achievement from the American Petroleum Institute (1983).
 In 1987, the University of South Carolina honored him by dedicating its new College of Engineering facility as the John E. Swearingen Engineering Center.
 His memoir, Think Ahead, was published in 2004.

 Death

 John E. Swearingen died on September 14, 2007, at the age of 89.